m3db/m3/docs/operational_guide/availability_consistency_durability.md

 This instructs M3DB to handle writes for new timeseries (for a given time block) synchronously.
 Creating a new timeseries in memory is much more expensive than simply appending a new write to an existing series, so this configuration could have an adverse effect on performance when many new timeseries are being inserted into M3DB concurrently.

-Since this operation is so expensive, M3DB allows operator to ratelimit the number of new series that can be created per second via the following configuration (also a top-level key under the `db` section):
+Since this operation is so expensive, M3DB allows operator to rate limit the number of new series that can be created per second via the following configuration (also a top-level key under the `db` section):

 ```
 writeNewSeriesLimitPerSecond: 1048576